Meet your NSW Councillors

-Luke Crowther has been part of the Young Economist Network (YEN) over the past year and a co-organiser of the YEN Mentoring Program.
-Luke works as a Consultant in the Infrastructure Advisory team at Ernst & Young.
+Luke Crowther has been an ESA (NSW) Councillor since 2017 and is part of the Young Economist Network (YEN), which is responsible for organising events such as Policy in the Pub nights, ‘A Day in the Life’ and the YEN Mentoring Program.
+Luke works as a Senior Consultant in the Infrastructure Advisory team at Ernst & Young.
 He graduated from a Bachelor of Economics (Honours) and Bachelor of Finance at the Australian National University, with a particular focus on theoretical microeconomics, including contract theory and trade theory.
 Luke is passionate about economics education and assisting those new to the field to better understand career paths in economics.
-Outside work Luke enjoys trying to learn the guitar, playing tennis or supporting his AFL team North Melbourne (despite not winning much).
+Outside work Luke enjoys trying to learn the guitar, playing tennis or supporting his AFL team North Melbourne.

 Gigi Foster, VP Academic